 5.14.
-An assessment of the various methods for examining SSCs should be performed to select those methods that are appropriate for detecting the effects of the degradation mechanisms that have been identified.
+An assessment of the various methods for examining SSCs should be performed to select those methods that are appropriate for detecting the effects of the identified degradation mechanisms.
 Such methods could include the following:

 - (a) Inspections;

 - (b) Monitoring;

 - (c) Performance tests;

 - (d) Periodic testing;

 - (e) Non-destructive testing, including visual examination.